aleksi-kangas/raytracing/README.md

 - **Graphical User Interface**
     - Allows easy adjustment of the renderer's settings and show a live preview of the rendering process.
-    - Using [ImGui](https://github.com/ocornut/imgui) to as the GUI library and [OpenGL](https://www.opengl.org/) as the backend.
+    - Using [ImGui](https://github.com/ocornut/imgui) as the GUI library and [OpenGL](https://www.opengl.org/) as the backend.

 - **Multi-Threaded C++ Renderer**